 All teams make playoffs after the season ends.
 To be eligible for playoffs, players must have played at least two full matches (6 games) with team during the regular season.
 We have a whole page of information for player eligibility in our league rules section of our website.
 Definitely print this out and read these rules.

-SPIKE’S will provide new teams with a league supervisor on site during games for the first one to two weeks to help them adjust to calling their own errors.
+SPIKE’S does not use referees.
+We provide new teams with a league supervisor on site during games for the first one to two weeks to help new teams adjust to calling their own errors.
 After two weeks, teams are responsible to call their own errors.
-For playoffs we have a staff supervisor available on the courts to help with any discrepancies.
+For playoffs, we have a league supervisor available on the courts to help with any discrepancies.
 Its a social sport.
 Be social.

 Calling Your Own Games: It is important that everyone on your team read this info and the rules that pertain to the league you play in.
 This will help reduce confusion and discrepancies.
-If you have any questions please refer to the rules or contact Katie at (519)673-6847 during the day during the week.
+If you have any questions please refer to the rules or email Earl at firstname.lastname@example.org.

 CALLING YOUR OWN DO’S: